 The substrate should not be too deep or have too much volume, as that could lead to too high a level of moisture for too long.
 I use either a very tiny mini pot (1.5″), or a wide and flat tray with very shallow substrate (1/2″).

 Note that, generally, Petrocosmea will grow to a size in accordance with the amount of substrate available.
 This is an example of phenotypic plasticity, which means that a plant will change its form or behavior based on the conditions it is exposed to.
 In nature, these plants often grow in rock crevices.
-The larger the crevice is and the more substrate and moisture there is, the larger the plant can grow.
+My theory is that the larger the crevice is, and the more substrate and moisture there is, the larger the plant can grow.
 See image gallery for a photo showing two plants of this Petrocosmea species which are different sizes because of the container and other conditions.